9.3.1 Disclosure

 1. Regulations under the Social Security Act authorize the Social Security Administration to disclose information to any officer or employee of the Department of the Treasury lawfully charged with the administration of Titles II, VIII, or IX of the Social Security Act, the Federal Insurance Contributions Act, the Self-Employment Act, the Federal Unemployment Tax Act, or any Federal income tax law for the purpose of such administration only.
 The regulations expressly forbid further disclosure of information thus obtained, or its use for any purpose other than administration of the employment and income tax laws.

-2. If an attorney for the government requires returns or return information in the possession of the Social Security Administration, he/she should submit a written request to the Chief, Communications & Liaison requesting authorization for Social Security Administration to release the information (see IRM 11.3.22, Disclosure to Federal Officers and Employees for Tax Administration Purposes).
+2. If an attorney for the government requires returns or return information in the possession of the Social Security Administration, they should submit a written request to the Chief, Communications & Liaison requesting authorization for Social Security Administration to release the information (see IRM 11.3.22, Disclosure of Official Information, Disclosure to Certain Federal Officers and Employees for Purposes of Tax Administration under IRC 6103(h)).

 Memorandum of Understanding: Access to Grand Jury Matters for Internal Audit Purposes